top of page

 The sheeted sill model proposes melt emplaced at various depths into multiple sills.

-The gabbro glacier flow model proposes constant melt migration into an axial melt lens (AML) with accompanying flow of crystals downward and outward
+The gabbro glacier flow model proposes constant melt migration into an axial melt lens (AML) with accompanying flow of crystals in a downward and outward motion.

 gg-ss-fig.jpg